Sometimes people think a craving for a random food item like orange juice means you are lacking other nutrients.

 Another minor, but perhaps relevant reason, behind orange juice cravings is gut bacteria.

-Again, it’s the least likely.
+Again, it’s the least likely reason.
 However, if you have eliminated all the other variables, then perhaps gut bacteria is at play.

 Gut bacteria can make your taste buds change preferences, so that you crave foods that help support those bacteria.
 And many bacteria crave a nice, sugary environment which could be supported by orange juice.